danieldaquino/damus-api/notedeck-install-instructions-premium.md

 # Installing Notedeck

-Thank you for your interest in the Notedeck Alpha release!
+Thank you for your interest in the Notedeck Beta release!
 We are excited to have you try out our software.
 Below are the instructions for installing Notedeck on your system.

-If you are a Purple user, you can now access our beta release!
-To access the beta install instructions, click [here](/purple/login).

 If you encounter any issues, please [contact us](support@damus.io).